 Simple Steps to Install WooCommerce Plugin

-Did you know that WooCommerce powers 28% of all active online stores on the web?
+Did you know that WooCommerce plugin powers 28% of all active online stores on the web?
 This makes it the single most popular e-commerce solution in the world.
 Not just that – this incredible plugin just keeps getting better.

 If you’re running a WordPress website and you want to add a shop to it, you’re probably thinking of doing it using WooCommerce, simple and powerful solution for every online shop type.